vandermesis/Weatherly/README.md

 ## What new I've learned

-- Get data from DarkSky API using Alamofire
+- Get data from DarkSky API using SwiftSky library
 - UITableView and custom cells
-- Custom design with custom .xib
+- Custom cell design with custom .xib
-- UIPickerView
+- UIDatePickerView
 - CoreLocation

 ## Requirements